 Vasque blew out its lightweight Breeze collection this spring to accommodate any hiker, and it's adding another boot to the line for those who don't quit just because the trails are covered in snow.
 The Breeze WT GTX includes a Gore-Tex liner for waterproofing and 200 grams of insulation for warmth.
 Even without a set of snowshoes on your feet, this boot is made for hiking in the snow.

 Best Street Style

 Forsake's founders began with the desire for slush-proof shoes that looked good enough to wear all the time.
 While the Phil Mid doesn't include any insulation, it is indeed waterproof despite its casual look.
 That makes it a great boot to tromp around town in, regardless of the weather.

 Teva's Ember Moc has earned a devout following thanks to a design that combines slip-on and sleeping bag.
 It's been so popular that Teva decided to expand the Ember collection, which now includes this all-occasions boot.
-The Ember Commute WP combines the original nylon ripstop design with waterproof leather and a set of laces to make a shoe with enough style to belie how cozy it actually is.
+The Ember Commute WP combines the original nylon ripstop design with waterproof leather and a set of laces to make a shoe with enough style to believe how cozy it actually is.

 Danner has plenty of beefed-up rugged boots that can handle winter with ease.
 But one of its subtler options, the Arctic 600 Chelsea, does the same without looking like it.
 Its upper is suede, but there's a waterproofing layer to make sure if it wets out, your feet won't.
 There's also 200 grams of Primaloft Gold insulation inside, the very same used in some of our favorite insulated jackets.
 Take a look at its outsole, and you'll notice blue speckles scattered in the black Vibram rubber; they don't look like much, but they allow you to walk on ice without sliding an inch.